ptoche/piketty/lectures/Chapter 02/index.md

 - Figure 2.4 shows a 'median' growth prediction.
 It assumes Western Europe, North America, and Japan will grow at 1.2% over 2015-2100, while poor and emerging countries will grow at 5% per year over 2015-2030 and 4% over 2030-2050.
 - If the prediction is correct, per capita output in China, Eastern Europe, South America, North Africa, and the Middle East would match the wealthiest countries by 2050.
 - The distribution of world output would approximate the distribution of world population.
-- The median forecast is optimistic: it assumes productivity growth of 1% per year in the wealthy countries and continued convergence of emerging countries.
+- The median forecast is optimistic: it assumes annual productivity growth of 1% in rich countries and continued convergence of emerging countries.

 ---